satyam-mishra-dev/career-recommendation-system/README.md

 ## Description of files

 * *embeddings* - folder that contains scripts which test the provided skill embeddings and learn the job embeddings
-* *baseline_model.py* - script that runs and evaluates the baseline model, a Naive Bayes
+* *baseline_model.py* - script that runs and evaluates the baseline model
 * *ecoc.py* - runs the Error Correcting Output Codes' model
 * *eda.py* - some exploratory data analysis
 * *nemo.py* - script that runs and evaluates the main model, a contextual LSTM